-The TDMA access mechanism divides the transmission time into non-overlapping time slots periodically.
+The TDMA access mechanism divides the transmission time into non-overlapping time slots.
 A repetition period is defined as a frame, and each channel corresponds to a time slot.
 Although the TDMA access mechanism can effectively avoid collisions, when the traffic volume is not balanced, it will lead to the waste of time slots and reduce the overall efficiency of the system.
-In order to improve network capacity, TDMA combined with CDMA access mechanism can be used.
+To improve network capacity, TDMA combined with CDMA access mechanism can be used.

 The channel access strategy combining TDMA and CDMA first codes each station in advance at the physical layer, then allocates the call and reply slots to which the station belongs and also assigns spread spectrum identification codes to each station.
 According to the demand of traffic volume, multiple stations can be allowed to call or reply within the same time slot, and the reply time slot is allocated accordingly.

-In order to ensure the communication needs of key stations and key regions, a prioritized frequency selection protocol should be designed: in the case of extremely bad communication conditions, priority should be given to meeting the frequency selection needs of key departments and key regions, that is, as long as there is an optimal frequency, users can choose to use it, while other users must give up this optimal channel.
-The other cooperation protocol is contrary.
-It is applicable to the frequency selection needs when both parties have the same priority, or the communication environment is good.
-Both parties should invoke a standard (such as different communication services) according to the actual situation and negotiate to solve the conflict problem of the optimal frequency.
+To ensure the communication needs of key stations and key regions, a prioritized frequency selection protocol will be employed where in the case of extremely bad communication conditions, priority will be given to meeting the frequency selection needs of key departments and key regions, that is, as long as there is an optimal frequency, users can choose to use it, while other users must give up this optimal channel.

-Dynamic frequency management can maintain the monitoring of communication links, track changes in link conditions and adjust frequency allocation schemes accordingly, to adapt to such changes.
+Dynamic frequency management can maintain the monitoring of communication links, track changes in link conditions, and adjust frequency allocation schemes accordingly, to adapt to such changes.
 When a station moves its physical position a great distance or the available frequency of the station is seriously interfered with during the communication process, the current working frequency should be updated in a timely manner.
 The frequency management station should be able to acquire the destination location in time, re-select the communication frequency, and inform each station in the network through broadcast to ensure normal communication.

 2.2 Adaptive equipment use